-This bill aims to enhance public safety by clarifying the nature of certain grants from the Bureau of Criminal Apprehension to local law enforcement, specifically reclassifying them as reimbursements.
+This bill aims to enhance public safety in Minnesota by clarifying the nature of certain grants from the Bureau of Criminal Apprehension to local law enforcement, specifically reclassifying them as reimbursements.
 It updates laws related to crime recording, establishes a process for determining the ineligibility of certain criminal records for sealing, and mandates that courts provide orders for protection accessible to law enforcement.
 Key amendments include the requirement for the Bureau of Criminal Apprehension to collect and preserve crime data in a prescribed format and the introduction of a witness and victim protection fund, which allows for reimbursements to protect individuals involved in criminal prosecutions.

 Statutes affected: Introduction: 299C.05, 299C.065, 299C.46, 609A.015, 299C.12